-1 2 3 4 Name of Program Objective Timeframe in H.E Status of Program Implementation Program 5.5: Explore options for increasing the supply of permanent, affordable, and accessible housing for people with disabilities, including: - Encouraging housing projects sponsored by the County to maintain separate waiting lists for accessible units ensuring they are offered first to people who need units adapted for use by people with physical disabilities, and - Encouraging housing developers, including developers, including developers of affordable housing projects, to build units that meet the needs of physically disabled households Encourage developers to partnering with the Housing Action Partnership to explore potential funding to target rental subsidies to extremely low income households.
+1 2 3 4 Name of Program Objective Timeframe Status of Program Implementation in H.E Program 5.5: Explore options for increasing the supply of permanent, affordable, and accessible housing for people with disabilities, including: - Encouraging housing projects sponsored by the County to maintain separate waiting lists for accessible units ensuring they are offered first to people who need units adapted for use by people with physical disabilities, and - Encouraging housing developers, including developers of affordable housing projects, to build units that meet the needs of physically disabled households. - Encourage developers to partnering with the Housing Action Partnership to explore potential funding to target rental subsidies to extremely low income households.
 Promote housing equal opportunity and production of special needs housing units On-going On-going.
 MHSA funding has been successfully incorporated into several recent affordable housing projects.
+The two Habitat for Humanity projects in the County's development pipeline each include ADA/wheelchair accessible units.
 Program 5.6: Sustain and expand residential facilities and other affordable housing options available to foster children, youth who are aging-out of the foster care system and other children and youth in need of special services.
 Promote housing equal opportunity and production of special needs housing units On-going The County funded an acquisition/rehab supportive housing project that includes former foster youth.
 Move-in occurred in 2015.
-Program 5.7: Continue to support programs that address the needs of the local elderly populations through: - Consider collaborating with a shared housing program for matching seniors for shared housing in Santa Cruz County; - Analyzing the zoning code and approving amendments as needed to accommodate all types of senior housing, including but not limited to independent living, assisted living, congregate care, group homes and other senior housing types. - Exploring options for retaining existing housing for the elderly in nursing homes and options for expanding the inventory of nursing homes and assisted living; - Retaining and maintaining existing senior-only mobile/manufactured home parks in the County and facilitate improvements to ensure retention of senior-only status, and encourage Promote housing equal opportunity and production of special needs housing units On-going The County, in partnership with Habitat for Humanity, developed the My House My Home program.
+Program 5.7: Continue to support programs that address the needs of the local elderly populations through: - Consider collaborating with a shared housing program for matching seniors for shared housing in Santa Cruz County; - Analyzing the zoning code and approving amendments as needed to accommodate all types of senior housing, including but not limited to independent living, assisted living, congregate care, group homes and other senior housing types. - Exploring options for retaining existing housing for the elderly in nursing homes and options for expanding the inventory of nursing homes and assisted living; - Retaining and maintaining existing senior-only mobile/manufactured home parks in the County and facilitate improvements to ensure retention of senior-only status, and encourage maintenance of existing mobile/manufactured homes consistent with State and federal laws; and - Pursue implementation of Program 2.6 in order to encourage development of smaller units suitable for seniors. - Encourage developers to offer floor plans that allow seniors to "age in place" in their homes by incorporating universal access features and the opportunity for simplified conversion to universal access.
+Support policy and building code revisions that encourage universal access and options for Promote housing equal opportunity and production of special needs housing units On-going The County, in partnership with Habitat for Humanity, developed the My House My Home program.
 The program's goal is to help lower-income senior homeowners finance and build ADUs on their properties, in order to provide them with additional income and adjustable living accommodations to help them age in place.
 In addition, this program creates a new ADU which increases the County's rental housing stock.